impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

-This test is similar to the previous one, except this time we're setting the incorrect Ruby version via the ".ruby-version" file instead of via an environment variable.
-We run a command via "rbenv exec" (this time it's the "rspec" command, but it doesn't really matter since either way the Ruby version is checked first), and we expect the same error message.
-This time the error indicates that the Ruby version was set by the ".ruby-version" file, whereas in the last test the error message indicated that the version was set by the environment variable.
-But the end result is the same.
+This test is similar to the previous one, except this time we're setting the incorrect Ruby version via the ".ruby-version" file instead of via an environment variable:
+- We make a test directory and `cd` into it.
+- Inside that test directory, we make a `.rbenv-version` file and populate it with a version of Ruby that our setup steps did not specifically install.
+- We run a command via "rbenv exec".
+- This time it's the "rspec" command, but it doesn't really matter since either way the Ruby version is checked first.
+- We assert that the command failed, and that we received an error message.
+- Note that this time, the error message also tells us that the invalid version number was provided by the `.ruby-version` file, not by an env var.

+### Printing the possible completions for `exec`

 Next test: